This family silhouette art is a lovely reminder of our recent visit to Norfolk in the United Kingdom.

 So I’ve been dabbling with acrylic painting on canvas for just over a year now, having not seriously put paintbrush to canvas since my early school days.
 I don’t have a separate studio or work area, I just clear a space on my desk and the canvas sits on a little table top easel next to my laptop.
 Once I’ve started a painting, I add a little or a lot to it, whenever the mood strikes.

-However, I then added layers and colours to achieve the background that I wanted.
-I’m no expert but I do find sunsets relatively easy to do – a lot of colour blending and not too much detailed work.
+However, I then added layers and colors to achieve the background that I wanted.
+I’m no expert but I do find sunsets relatively easy to do – a lot of color blending and not too much detailed work.
 Convenient for novices, I think!
 Here’s how the painting developed: